Want to keep track of your wedding budget? Try our free budget tool with payment reminders and tips on how much to spend.

 The typical wedding chair rental will cost you somewhere between $2-$10 per chair, depending on the material and type of chair.
 If you’re looking to go the standard ballroom route, with a padded back and cushion included, you can expect to pay about $8 per chair.

 Next to tables and chairs, linens (napkins, table cloths) are one of the most common things to rent for your big day.
-Many times your venue or catering company will provide you with the option to rent linens from them.
+Often, your venue or catering company will provide you with the option to rent linens from them.
 If not, you may have to seek an outside company.

 You can expect to pay per section of the dance floor, so the cost will vary depending on the size.
 If you’re looking to rent a dance floor big enough for a party of 100 guests, a wood parquet dance floor generally costs between $200 and $300 to rent.
 An oak plank dance floor is a bit more expensive, costing between $300-$350.
 Vinyl is another option.
-It’s ideal for an indoor wedding and costs around the same price as an oak plank dance floor.
-When negotiating, be sure to discuss all the details with the company—delivery, installation, breakdown, pickup, etc. It’s also a smart decision to ask to see a sample of their work so you know what to expect on your big day.
+When negotiating, be sure to discuss all the details with the company—delivery, installation, breakdown, pickup, etc.

 Uplighting is the most common type of lighting to rent for your wedding day.
-It adds ambiance to the room.
-You can choose certain colors that match your wedding theme and even opt to have strobe-like designs.
+You can choose colors that match your wedding theme and even opt to have strobe-like designs.
 The standard cost for uplighting is about $100-$200, depending on the amount you need based on the size of your wedding.
-Many times your entertainment vendor (DJ or band) will sell an uplighting package, which is certainly worth looking into.
+Many times your entertainment vendor (DJ or band) will sell an uplighting package, which is worth looking into.

 There are individual porta-cabins that are similar, but a step up in terms of quality and experience.
 (They’re more spacious and have sinks, for example.)
 These tend to cost about $200-$400 per unit for a one-day rental.
 You can also opt to rent a trailer that contains multiple restrooms.
 If you go this route, you’ll want to rent more than one, depending on the size of your wedding.
 We recommend allocating 5-7 stalls per 100 guests.
-These trailer restrooms tend to have the works—running water, lighting, climate control (which really comes in handy for summer and winter weddings), mirrors, and enough space for more than one person to be in the unit at the same time.
+These trailer restrooms tend to have the works—running water, lighting, climate control, mirrors, and enough space for more than one person to be in the unit at the same time.
 These, of course, are pricier, ranging anywhere between $2,500 to $15,000 per unit.

-Depending on what your venue provides (or doesn’t), you may want to consider renting additional wedding-day garb such as barware, serving platters, upgraded decor elements, and more.
-Be sure to sit down with each and every vendor to go over exactly what they do provide and what they recommend that you rent in addition to their services.
+Depending on what your venue provides (or doesn’t), you may want to consider renting additional wedding-day garb such as barware, serving platters, and upgraded decor.
+Sit down with each and every vendor to go over exactly what they provide and what they recommend you rent in addition to their services.